A local’s list of the top tourist attractions, highlights, and things to do in Munich.

 You’ll find many traditional restaurants and shops around the Marienplatz, but it’s not exactly the place where locals hang out or enjoy their dinner (but you might enjoy the Rathaus Keller right below the city hall for lunch).
 As it is also the start of the Munich pedestrian area, you should definitely consider walking all the way up to Stachus, as there are a couple of beautiful churches along the way and many shops to get a nice souvenir.

 Note: You can actually climb the tower of the city hall for a small fee of 4.00 euros per person.
 You’ll get the best view, however, from the Alter Peter church tower (see below).
+It’s featured in my list of the 20 best photo locations in Munich.

 2. Munich Residence Palace